Entries Tagged 'Setfire Media' ↓

 A Human Face

 We’re proud of our people and they are the most important part of what we do.
 Sure, we do Rails – but that’s only because we happen to think it’s the best tool for the job.
-What we’re really selling is our expertise and experience – and this all comes from our great team.
-So, we thought it was only fair to take a couple of snaps of them and our swanky offices for your perusal.
+What we’re really selling is our expertise and experience – and this all comes from our great team, where you can get software developers for hire at Contract Devs for the best professionals around.

 A Portfolio